 If you are concerned about the actions of an adult in school, then you should speak to Mrs Parkes (Headteacher).
 If your concern is about Mrs Parkes, then you should refer it to our chair of Governors, Mrs Abrahams.
-You can also refer to the Whistleblowing Policy; a copy of this can be Abuse (physical, sexual, emotional) or neglect can have a damaging effect on a child's health, emotional well-being and educational attainment.
+You can also refer to the Whistleblowing Policy; a copy of this can be found on our school website.

+Abuse (physical, sexual, emotional) or neglect can have a damaging effect on a child's health, emotional well-being and educational attainment.